bkimo/discrete-math-with-python/README.md

 # Discrete Math With Python
 These learning materials are to supplement the teaching of discrete mathematics at undergrauate level, elucidating the core concepts and applying those concepts to useful settings.

-> Get an interactive session in MyBinder.org with these course materials by clicking on the button below.
+> Get an interactive session in MyBinder.org or in Google's Colab with these course materials by clicking on the button below.
 Select the folder notebooks to access the course material as fully executable Jupyter notebooks.
-(Note that lauching interactive binder may take several minutes.)
+(Note that lauching interactive notebooks may take several minutes.)

 >[![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/bkimo/discrete-math-with-python/master)
  [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/bkimo/discrete-math-with-python)